eerie-cat/ANE-keyboard/README.md

 2. `Option-/` and similarly `Option-Shift-/` = `null` This maps to Egyptological alef ![Egyptological alef](http://upload.wikimedia.org/wikipedia/commons/a/a6/U-A723_LATIN_SMALL_LETTER_EGYPTOLOGICAL_ALEF.gif)
 2. 'Option-\` is a forced bar over
 3. 'Option-Shift-0` = `null`

+### Troublshooting
+If you're having issues, try going to `/Library/Keyboard Layouts/` or `User/yourusername/Library/Keyboard Layouts/` and removing the keyboard and then readding.
+It might not hurt to log out and in or at least relaunch Finder.

+If you have issues, add an issue and I'll take a look.